Potat369/PlatformTorches/README.md

 ## Description

 Tiny mod for tModLoader.
 Adds what (i think) should've been included in the base game.
-Smart Cursor now can place torches on platforms, so light up your arenas isn't tedious anymore.
+Smart Cursor now can place torches on platforms, so lighting up your arenas isn't tedious anymore.

 ## License